radius-project/radius/docs/content/environments/azure-environments/index.md

 | Resource | Description |
 |----------|-------------|
 |**Runtime**
 | Azure Kubernetes Service | Runtime into which containers and workloads are deployed.
-Note that an additional managed Resource Group, prefixed with "MC-", is also deployed to host the AKS cluste resources.
+Note that an additional managed Resource Group, prefixed with "MC-", is also deployed to host the AKS cluster resources.
 | [Other Resources] | When applications are deployed, any additional resources are deployed into the resource group.
 |**Control plane**
 | Azure CosmosDB account | All of the server-side tracking of what your application definition is and what resources Radius is managing.